galaxyproject/galaxy-hub/content/community/sig/image-analysis/index.md

 # Acknowledgments

-Our community’s success is made possible through partnerships and collaborations.
+Our community's success is made possible through partnerships and collaborations.
 We thank our partners for their support.

 ## Partner projects